FredYeye/Demon-s-Crest-Rando/README.md

 ```

 ## Issues / todo
-* Replacement items have corrupted graphics.
+* Replacement items have incorrect colors.
+* Some areas will get bugged sprites.
+This is beca TODO
 * The hp item doesn't have a disable toggle, so you can keep picking up the replacement item. (custom code needed?)
 * Resolve remaining softlocks (stage 6 statues for example).
-* Include the fang talisman in the randomization.
+* Include the phalanx stage items (fang talisman & HP) in the randomization.
-* Improve item placement algorithm?